CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module CON.7 Information security on trips abroad.md

 Before starting your journey, the institution should check which authorizations the employee really needs in order to be able to pursue his day-to-day business abroad.
 It should be checked whether access rights, on z.
 B. Internal drives of the institution for which travel time can be withdrawn from the employee to prevent unauthorized access to them.
 The user then only has access to those drives which are essential for the performance of his activity.

-For stays abroad, it must be ensured that the user environment and start procedure are adapted to the user and to his task.
+For stays abroad, care must be taken to ensure that the user environment and startup procedure are adapted to the user and to his task.
 If editor programs or compilers are not required for the task fulfillment of the user, the use abroad must be prevented.
 The modification or abort of start scripts by the user must be prevented.
-It is a rule to make the user environment of temporary user accounts for foreign travel.
+It is a rule to make the user environment of temporary user accounts when traveling abroad.
 When traveling abroad, existing security measures and features of the IT operating system used, such as User Account Control (UAC), must be activated in order to enforce the limitation of the user environment.
 The access of foreign travelers to the internal network must be limited to the necessary extent.

 3 Further information
 ------------------------------